W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Alternative definitions for -algebras

 In the case of a Lie algebra of type $D$,\footnote{A Miura transform associated to any simple Lie algebra is constructed in~\cite{DS}, while in~\cite{FaLu} the authors also define currents from the Miura transform associated to $B_n$ (for $\mathfrak{o}_{2n+1}$) and $C_n$ (for $\mathfrak{sp}_{2n}$).
 However this does not lead to the definition of the $W$-algebra associated to $\g$ in these cases.} the form of the Miura transform is more involved~\cite{FaLuDn} due to the form of the exponents of the Lie algebra $D_n$.
 Indeed these are given by $1,3,\cdots,2n-3$ and $n-1$, so that there exist currents with spins $\W {2k}$ for $1\leq k\leq n-1$ that may be constructed using a transform similar as above (though involving pseudo-differential operators):

 but there is in addition a current $\W{n}$ of spin $n$ which is given by

 Here the $h_i$ satisfy $\ps{h_i,h_j}=\delta_{i,j}$.
-In the case where $m$ is even, then there are actually two currents with spin $n$: this is analogous to the fact that in that case the exponent $n-1$ has multiplicity $2$.
-An important feature is that the current of spin two is always given by the stress-energy tensor in that $\W2(z)=\L(z)$ (at least for $n\geq 3$).
+In the case where $m$ is even, then there are actually two currents with spin $n$: this is due to the fact that in that case the exponent $n-1$ has multiplicity $2$.
+The current of spin two is always given by the stress-energy tensor in that $\W2(z)=\L(z)$ (for $n\geq 3$).